 Signs of Insufficient Power

-- Identify available outlets: Before the event, ensure there are enough outlets to accommodate all the airbrush artists.
+- Identify available outlets: Confirm there are enough outlets for all artists before the event.

 A Note to Airbrush Artists